nandobike/nandobike.github.io/_books/nasa-space-shuttle-manual-an-insight-into-the-design-construction-and-operation-of-the-nasa-space-shuttle-owners-workshop-manual.md

 ---
 layout: book-shelf
-title: NASA Space Shuttle Manual: An Insight into the Design, Construction and Operation of the NASA Space Shuttle (Owners' Workshop Manual)
+title: "NASA Space Shuttle Manual: An Insight into the Design, Construction and Operation of the NASA Space Shuttle (Owners' Workshop Manual)"
 author: Bootnah Violrds
+date: 2019-10-27
 cover: assets/img/book_covers/nasa-space-shuttle-manual-an-insight-into-the-design-construction-and-operation-of-the-nasa-space-shuttle-owners-workshop-manual.jpg
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn: 9781844258666